 If possible, I would also recommend having some form of mentor.
 Having an experienced developer review your code and give you feedback is extremely valuable.
 They’ll show you new ways to set up your code, drawing on their own experiences.

 I really believe programming is becoming an essential skill in engineering.
 It is extremely valuable to us professionally and personally, companies are looking for, it makes us future proof, and as engineers we already have a lot of the analytical, logical skills we need to master programming.
 It’s not hard to start, and if you enjoy programming it can be a very rewarding career.
-I hope you found this useful, if you did, share it, like it and subscribe to our Youtube channel or for more useful and interesting content!
+I hope you found this useful, if you did, share it, like it and subscribe to our Youtube channel for more useful and interesting content!

 Interested in design automation?
 SkyCiv has a powerful structural analysis and design API available, where structural engineers/programmers can code their own solutions around the SkyCiv analysis, design, modelling, rendering and reporting functionality!